Toyota Corolla (E120): Thailand

+Indonesia

+In Indonesia, the Corolla Altis was introduced in July 2001 and it is offered with three grades (J, E, and G) replacing the 8th generation of Corolla since 1996-2001 with two grades (SEG and XLI).

 Malaysia

-In Malaysia, the Corolla Altis was introduced in July 2001.
+In Malaysia, the Corolla Altis was introduced in late 2001.
 Notably in Malaysia the models sold had tail lights that are identical to the models that are sold outside of Asia and Southeast Asia.
 It features three-round insets for the tail lamps instead of the standard single round inset used in other Asian markets.
 These were later replaced with the standard single round insets from 2004.
 Both the 1.6 L and 1.8 L models were sold in Malaysia.
 A new aerokit and new wing mirrors with signal indicators (similar to the 2007 Camry) is available as an optional package in Malaysia.

 Philippines

-In the Philippines, the Corolla Altis was launched in September 2001 and it came in four trim levels: 1.6 J, 1.6 E, 1.6 G and the highest-spec 1.8 G. The first two comes in both 5-speed manual transmission and 4-speed automatic transmission, while the latter two comes only in 4-speed automatic transmission.
+In the Philippines, the Corolla Altis was launched in September 2001 and it came in four trim levels: 1.6 J, 1.6 E, 1.6 G and the highest-spec 1.8 G. The first two comes in both 5-speed manual transmission and 4-speed automatic transmission, while the latter two comes only in 4-speed automatic transmissions.
 It has improved features and more premium amenities compared to its predecessor.

-The facelifted Corolla Altis was introduced in December 2003 and it came in five trims: the base-grade 1.6 J which is paired with 5-speed manual transmission, 1.6 E which are paired with both 5-speed manual and 4-speed automatic transmissions, 1.8 E, and the top-spec 1.8 G which are only paired with 4-speed automatic transmission.
+The facelifted Corolla Altis was introduced in December 2003 and it came in same four trims: the base-grade 1.6 J which is paired with 5-speed manual transmission, 1.6 E which are paired with both 5-speed manual and 4-speed automatic transmissions, 1.8 E, and the top-spec 1.8 G which are only paired with 4-speed automatic transmissions.
 It has added some features such as 8-way power adjustment seats, power retractable side mirrors, etc.

 In January 2006, a 1.6 S trim was added to the lineup.
 Based on the base J trim, it came with extras such as the body kits, front fog lamps, mesh-type grille, 15-inch S-type alloy wheels, 2-DIN audio system with MP3, leather shift knob, 4-spoke leather steering wheel and leather seats and door trims.